-One of the more important shifts emerging from the Cairo and Beijing conferences has been the explicit adoption of the concept of gender as an important determinant of reproductive health.
-Borrowed from linguistics and deriving from work in feminist theory and humanistic social sciences such as anthropology, the concept of gender originally described aspects of behavior and identity usually ascribed to either men or women.
-Such attributes could not be determined by biological sex and thus were referred to as gender roles and identities (Kessler and McKenna 1978).
-However, the concept of gender has been extended by some theorists to describe a set of power relationships loosely organized around biological sex and related to (but not defined by) access to material resources and social status (Butler 1990).
-More specifically, in reproductive health research the concept of gender has been used to account for the different kinds of illnesses experienced by men and women (Lorber 1997; Moynihan 1998) and the inequities in health status between men and women, which are often attributable to power differentials (Sargent and Brettell 1996).
+One of the more important shifts emerging since the Cairo and Beijing conferences has been the explicit adoption of the concept of gender as an important determinant of reproductive health.
+Borrowed from linguistics and deriving from work in feminist theory and humanistic social sciences such as anthropology, the concept of gender was originally used to describe aspects of behavior and identity usually ascribed to either men or women; such attributes could not be determined by biological sex, and thus were referred to as gender roles and identities (Kessler & McKenna, 1978).
+However, the concept of gender has been extended by some theorists to describe a set of power relationships loosely organized around biological sex and related to (but not defined by) access to material resources and social status (Butler, 1990).
+In reproductive health research more specifically, the concept of gender has been used to account for the different kinds of illnesses experienced by men and women (Lorber, 1997; Moynihan, 1998) and the inequities in health status between men and women, which are often attributable to power differentials (Sargent & Brettell, 1996).

-Ironically, perhaps, this "gender lens" only recently has focused on men, even though men have long been at the center of social scientific investigation and health research, often at the exclusion of women (Inhorn and Whittle 2001; Rosaldo 1974).
-Only recently have men as men-that is, as gendered agents, with beliefs, behaviors, and characteristics associated with but not dependent on biological sex-become subjects of theory and empirical investigation within the social sciences (Connell 1987, 1995; Seidler 1994), including in anthropology (Bourgois 1995; Gutmann 1997; Lancaster 1992).
-Although no single framework for the study of men holds, attempts have been made to explain general patterns in male identity and behavior.
-For example, the notion of masculinity has been used to refer to a differentiated set of roles and behaviors undertaken by men and involving ideas about self as they relate to these roles.
-Recently, theorists have stressed that individual men do not simply fill static roles and identities; rather, they must perform masculinity as an ongoing process drawing on existing sets of behaviors and ideas while allowing for innovation and change over time.
-Gilmore (1990), for example, argues that masculine identity and roles are more tenuous than feminine identities and roles, thus must be performed more vigorously.
+Ironically perhaps, this "gender lens" has only recently been focused on men, even though men have long been at the center of social scientific investigation and health research, often to the exclusion of women (Inhorn & Whittle, 2001; Rosaldo, 1974).
+Only recently have men as men-that is, as gendered agents, with beliefs, behaviors, and characteristics associated with but not dependent upon biological sex-become subjects of theory and empirical investigation within the social sciences (Connell, 1987, 1995; Seidler, 1994), including in anthropology (Bourgois, 1995; Gutmann, 1997; Lancaster, 1992).
+While no single framework for the study of men holds, attempts have been made to explain general patterns in male identity and behavior.
+For example, the notion of "masculinity" has been used to refer to a differentiated set of roles and behaviors undertaken by men and involving ideas about self as they relate to these roles.
+More recently, theorists have stressed that individual men do not simply fill static roles and identities; rather, they must perform masculinity as an ongoing process that draws on existing sets of behaviors and ideas, but also allows for innovation and change over time.
+Gilmore (1990), for example, argues that masculine identity and roles are more tenuous than feminine identities and roles, and thus must be performed more vigorously.
 According to Gilmore, this need for greater performance of masculinity is the result of two realities.
-First, women can demonstrate their femaleness through reproduction, while men cannot demonstrate such a concrete realization of gender, relative to either other men or women.
-Second, throughout the world, women in family structures raise boys.
-But as boys become men, they must differentiate themselves from that feminine world, a separation young women need not make.
+First, women can demonstrate their femaleness through reproduction, while men cannot demonstrate such a concrete realization of gender, either relative to other men or to women.
+Second, throughout the world women in family structures raise boys.
+But as boys grow to become men, they must differentiate themselves from that feminine world, a separation young women need not make.
 However, such an argument is more descriptive than explanatory.
 Furthermore, it homogenizes men, thereby tending toward a unitary definition of masculinity defined in opposition to femininity.